PeppeL-G/course-material/src/lectures/report-writing/README.md

 ---

 # Report Writing
 There are some common mistakes students do the first time they try to write a report describing the project work they've done.
-In this lecture some of those mistakes are covered so you can avoid doing them yourself.
+In this lecture some of those mistakes are pointed out so you can avoid doing them yourself.
 But first some important theory to know before you start writing your report.

 ## What is a project?
 Most reports are associated with a project, so you must have a good understanding of what a project is before you write a report on one.
 [Wikipedia's Project page](https://en.wikipedia.org/wiki/Project) has a long definition of the term, but let us only focus on projects where the goal is to implement some software.
 A project is always about a problem that should be solved, and the solution (in this case the software) you create should solve that problem.